 1) For certain roles, it will be appropriate to have dinner with a supplier (e.g. when on a foreign trip or at an exhibition).

 2) Meals and entertainment (including sporting/music events) are acceptable provided they are:

 - offered infrequently; and

-- line manager consent is obtained prior to the activity and a form submitted to the Company Secretary.
+- approved by a Line Manager prior to the activity and recorded on the appropriate form submitted to the Company Secretary.

-Where hospitality is being offered, we should seek to pay and/or reciprocate at least half of the time and when more than one colleague is involved and Halfords is paying, the most senior employee must pay.
-Any such payment may be recoverable as expenses but only if it is incurred in accordance with our Expenses Policy which must be observed at all times when paying for hospitality.
+4) Where hospitality is being offered, Halfords should seek to pay and/or reciprocate at least half of the time and when more than one colleague is involved and Halfords is paying, the most senior employee must pay.
+Any such payment may be recoverable as expenses but only if it is incurred in accordance with the Expenses Policy.